Editing and grading are two sides of the same coin.

 Finally, if you’ve discussed the paper and identified ways to improve it—and the final draft reflects many positive changes—give full points whenever possible (along with kudos, of course!).

 Grading high school papers doesn’t have to be overwhelming.
 Start small.
 Be consistent.
 Cheer your kids on.
-I know you’ll get the hang of it!
+Before you know it, you’ll be grading like a pro!